-- 17.1 Except as provided in Rule 17.2 or where the Constitution provides otherwise, any matter will be decided by a simple majority of those members voting and present in the room at the time the matter was put. - 17.2 Changes to the Constitution shall be decided by a majority of at least two-thirds of the whole number of members present.
+- 17.1 Except where the Constitution provides otherwise, any matter will be decided by a simple majority of those members voting and present in the room at the time the matter was put. - 17.2 Changes to the Constitution shall be decided by a majority of of the whole number of members present.